rtfmoz2/cloudflare-ddns/README.md

 # cloudflare-ddns
-Direct Dynamic DNS for Cloudflare from Synology
+Direct DDNS from Synology to Cloudflare.

 ### Purpose
 This script is designed to run under the task scheduler that comes with Synology NAS DDNS.
 It uses API calls to update a DNS record directly on Cloudflare.
 It has been tested on DS918 running DSM 7.2.